Tertiush/ParadoxIP150/README.md

 3. Run the script: Python IP150-MQTT.py

 ## What to expect:
 If successfully connected to your IP150 and MQTT broker, the app will start off by publishing all current zone and partition statuses.
-The following topics are hardcoded:
+The following topics are available (and there names are configurable in the config.ini file):
 * Zone Statuses:
   * Topic: <b>Paradox/ZS/Z1</b>
   * (ZS = Zone Statuses; Z = Zone; followed by the number that has changed)
-    * Payload (example): <b>S:0,P:1,N:"Front PIR"</b>
+    * Payload (example): <b>S:OPEN,P:1,N:"Front PIR"</b>
-    * (S = Status: 0 = Close, 1 = Open; P = Partition number, followed by the zone name)
+    * (S = Status: OPEN / CLOSE (configurable in the config.ini file); P = Partition number, followed by the zone name)
 * Alarm Statuses:
   * Topic: <b>Paradox/AS/P1</b>
   * (AS = Alarm Status (Arm, Disarm, etc.); P = Partition, followed by the partition number)